BestiVictory/ILGnet/README.md

 please use caffe test tools to test accuracy.

 The Accuracy
+The accuracy we achieve in the  AVA1 dataset is 81.68% with δ=0.
-We set the dataset about AVA1 and AVA2.The AVA1'accuracy is 81.68%,and the AVA2 accuracy is 85.50%.
+The accuracy we achieve in the  AVA1 dataset is 85.50%.
+We achieve the state of the art of the aesthetic classification accuracy.

+our paper link:http://jinxin.me/downloads/papers/019-WCSP2016a/ILGNet-Final.pdf

 If you find our model/method/dataset useful, please cite our work:

-our paper link:http://jinxin.me/downloads/papers/019-WCSP2016a/ILGNet-Final.pdf

 *************************************************************************************
 @inproceedings{DBLP:conf/wcsp/JinCPTYL16,